hendrychjan/MERN-Cheatsheets/React cheatsheets/React deploy to Heroku.md

 # React deploy to Heroku
 ### ExpressJS server serving app
+- since Heroku can't host React app directly, you have to wrap it with Node.js application
 - in root of project repo, create file ```server.js```
 ```javascript
 //server.js